PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 Concurrency issues (race conditions) only come into play when one transaction reads data that is concurrently modified by another transaction, or when two transactions try to simultaneously modify the same data.

 Isolation is unfortunately not that simple.
-Serializable isolation has a performance cost, and many databases don’t want to pay that price.
-It’s therefore common for systems to use weaker levels of isolation, which protect against some concurrency issues, but not all.
+Serializable isolation has a performance cost, and many databases don't want to pay that price.
+It's therefore common for systems to use weaker levels of isolation, which protect against some concurrency issues, but not all.

 Rather than blindly relying on tools, we need to develop a good understanding of the kinds of concurrency problems that exist, and how to prevent them.
 Then we can build applications that are reliable and correct, using the tools at our disposal.